Fam feature image

 “I am confident in their service-mindedness, so even if camp isn’t what they continue to do, they will grab onto something and commit themselves,” Doug says.
 “But there are so many reasons that it is important to me that I bring them to camp.
 It’s important to me that they get comfortable with people who are different from them, that they put themselves in the service of others in the humblest way possible, and that they see that there is an ability to make a connection with someone and with a group that is richer than you can even imagine.”

-The Britton family and friends
+The Britton Family

 As a parent, Doug recognizes that it is his job to prepare his children to be successful in the myriad of circumstances that life is going to throw at them, and he wants them not only to be prepared but to be confident and compassionate.
 Pulling from his own experiences at camp, Doug places importance on his children also volunteering at camp because he wants them to gain confidence and experience in putting the needs of someone else before their own.
 He teaches his children that the actions in life that can truly drive outcomes and positively change lives require you to serve others and to put yourself in uncomfortable situations, navigating both with kindness, compassion, and humility.